tdsimao/SPIBB/README.md

 This project can be used to reproduce the finite MDPs experiments presented in:
  - the ICML2019 paper: Safe Policy Improvement with Baseline Bootstrapping, by Romain Laroche, Paul Trichelair, and Rémi Tachet des Combes.
 (SPIBB)
  - the ECML-PKDD2019 paper: Safe Policy Improvement with Soft Baseline Bootstrapping, by Kimia Nadjahi, Romain Laroche, and Rémi Tachet des Combes.
 (Soft-SPIBB)
+ - the AAMAS2020 paper: Safe Policy Improvement with an Estimated Baseline Policy, by Thiago D. Simão, Romain Laroche, and Rémi Tachet des Combes.

 For the DQN implementation of SPIBB and Soft-SPIBB, please refer to the git repository at [this address](https://github.com/rems75/SPIBB-DQN).

 ## Prerequisites

-The project is implemented in Python 3.5 and requires *numpy* and *scipy*.
+The project is implemented in Python 3.5 and requires *numpy*, *scipy*, *pandas* and *openpyxl*.

 ## Usage